-In order to retain credibility it is also necessary to police the scheme to ensure ratings are correctly displayed.
-In 2023/24, a total of 6 fixed penalty notices were served for either failure to display a valid / conspicuous food hygiene rating or for failure to have the correct bilingual statement on promotional material.
+To retain credibility, it is also necessary to police the scheme to ensure ratings are correctly displayed.
+In 2024/25, a total of 8 fixed penalty notices were served for either failure to display a valid / conspicuous food hygiene rating or for failure to have the correct bilingual statement on promotional material.

-The Estimated Resources Required to deliver Food Hygiene/Food Standards interventions is 3.8 F.T.E unwholesome food that is sold and manufactured within our area that is brought to its attention.
-Complaints into the labelling and composition of food are also investigated along with complaints of unsatisfactory conditions in food premises.
+The Estimated Resources Required to deliver Food Hygiene/Food Standards interventions is 3.8 F.T.E